PhoenixTales/phoenix-docs/world/factions/guilds/beliar-priests.md

 **Author:** *Flosha*
 14.01.2025 - 24.01.2025

-* Called Priests of Beliar, Beliar priests, priests of Vandras (older name of Beliar), Beliari or "Vandrani".
+* Called Priests of Beliar, Beliar priests, priests of Vandras (older name of Beliar), alternatively "Beliari" or "Vandrani".
+In the german original we may refer to them as "Beliarpriester", "Vandranische Priester" etc.
-* There is a significant percentage of female Beliar priests.
+* There is a significant percentage of female priests within the Beliar cult.

-## Visuals
+## Visual Design

 Just as Innos is associated with sound and in general with the "light of the senses", so is Beliar associated with silence and darkness, with the withdrawal of the senses.
 The withdrawal of the senses will be the essential characteristic of the design of the beliar priests.

-Therefore in the visual design of the priests we will put emphasis on these aspects of silence, of darkness, of earth, of going down and inside/retract instead of rising above and outside/unfold.
+Therefore in their visual design we will put emphasis on these aspects of silence, of darkness, of earth, of going down and inside/retract instead of rising above and outside/unfold.

 Thus the Beliar priests often will wear dark earthen-coloured robes, sometimes made from archaic materials like unusually rough plant fibers, wood, bones and often fur.
 Most of the time they are wearing simple hats that are covering their ears, sheer blindfolds, veils or masks covering their eyes and sometimes their whole face.